rohit-kuinkel1/Nssm-CSharp/README.md

 ## Using the Graphical User Interface (GUI)

-The NSSM-C# GUI provides an intuitive interface for managing all your Windows services.
+The NSSM-C# GUI provides an interface for managing all your Windows services.

 ### Starting the GUI